LAStools/LAStools/bin/blast2dem_README.txt

   This is part of the BLAST extension pack of LAStools that is built on streaming TINs via spatial finalization & streaming Delaunay.
-Please license from martin@rapidlasso.com before you use blast2dem commercially.
+Please license from info@rapidlasso.de before you use blast2dem commercially.

   By default the generated raster is sized based on the extend